Are you looking for a fabulous new hair colour? Or maybe two? Black and red hair is the perfect combination of two bold and striking colours.

 Products that will help keep your locks protected include those which contain UV filters, as well as those with moisturising properties.

-If you want your colour to look bright and glossy then we recommend using a good heat protector every time you heat style your hair.
+If you want your color to look bright and glossy then we recommend using a good heat protector every time you heat style your hair.

 Parting words